Cost of Owning a Russian Blue Cat

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Bladder Stones screening, Obesity screening, Anxiety screening

 Russian Blues should receive breed-specific screening for bladder stones starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Most breed-related conditions respond better to early intervention.

 Cost of Russian Blue Ownership

-Before committing to ownership, evaluate whether these costs are sustainable long-term for Russian Blue ownership:
+Before committing to ownership, evaluate whether these costs are sustainable long-term for Russian Blue ownership.

 More Russian Blue Guides